CBD, Microglia, Neuroinflammation, and Anxiety

 And oligodendrocytes?
 Those the very important cells that make protective sheaths for neurons among other things.

 Cannabidiol protects oligodendrocyte progenitor cells from inflammation-induced apoptosis by attenuating endoplasmic reticulum stress.

 We picked ONE example for each cell type but the general trend should be apparent.

 CBD is a powerful anti-inflammatory in the brain.

 Let's look at one of the most traumatic and inflammatory events in the brain...stroke or ischemia.

 That's a great proxy since all inflammatory agents explode on the scene.
 This is life or death after all.

 First, the bad news:

-Using a multi-tiered behavioral testing battery during 21 days, we found that BCCAO mice exhibited long-lasting functional deficits reflected by increase in anxiety-like behavior (day 9), memory impairments (days 12-18) and despair-like behavior (day 21).
+Using a multi-tiered behavioral testing battery for 21 days, we found that BCCAO mice exhibited long-lasting functional deficits reflected by an increase in anxiety-like behavior (day 9), memory impairments (days 12-18) and despair-like behavior (day 21).